ElboraiSoftware/SharedBuildProps/README.md

 - .gitignore, a complete gitignore ruleset for Visual Studio projects
 - .editorconfig, formatting/coding style rules for C#
-- Build.props, reduce need to manually specify common namespaces
 - Directory.Build.props, ensure common assembly authorship information
 - TheSolutionName.sln.DotSettings, Resharper solution-wide config
+- LICENSE.txt, a "Free use, No derivatives" license

 ## How to use

-### .gitignore

-1. Copy manually to a solution root directory.

-### .editorconfig

-1. Copy manually to a solution root directory.

-### Build.props

-1. Copy manually to a solution root directory.
+Either copy manually files to a solution root, or use this repository as a template on GitHub.

 ### Directory.Build.props